Dapchi Schoolgirls’ Abduction: The Big Picture

 muhsin2008@gmail.com

 As it is with anything and everything in Nigeria, the Dapchi schoolgirls’ abduction has been politicised.
-Only a few people now care to, honestly, empathise and sympathise with the victims’ family.
+Only a few people now care to, honestly, empathise and sympathise with the victims’ families.
 The governments of Yobe, the state where the school is, and of the Federal Republic of Nigeria and the security operatives care more to give alternative narratives surrounding the case and deflect blame than pragmatic efforts to rescue the poor, innocent girls.
 The girls’ whereabouts and fate are yet unknown and unpredictable.

-I can relate to the trauma that father was and is experiencing.
+I can relate to the trauma that the father was and is experiencing.
 My younger sister was at a nursing school in Yobe during the peak of Boko Haram attacks.
-After Buniyadi massacre of 50 plus male school boys, the group launched a daring raid at a location close to their school – I think it even spilt into the school.
+After the Buniyadi massacre of 50 plus male school boys, the group launched a daring raid at a location close to their school – I think it even spilt into the school.
 Terrified, she called me.
 I could hear gunshots in the background.
 I couldn’t do anything afterwards.
 She couldn’t finish the programme there.
 She was soon after that married off, though and restarted schooling – the same course – in Kano.
 Although I can feel his exasperation, I don’t support his sweeping decision as it will not favour the children in the long run.

 We should not, in any way, yield to the demands of those nihilistic, good-for-nothing beasts in the human body.
-I am sure they must have felt happy at the utterances of that embattled father as that is one of their objectives.
+I am sure they must have felt happy at the utterances of that embattled father, as that is one of their objectives.
 We should not give up.
 The government should do all it takes to buoy the girl-child education in Yobe state, and all other Boko Haram infested states and beyond.

 Comments